 3. Online Appointments

 To create an even better client experience, consider signing up for practice-management software that includes secure video chat.
-We love Healthie, because it offers this feature along with scheduling, food journaling, and charting.
+We love tools like Practice Better and Healthie, because they offer secure video chat along with scheduling, food journaling, and charting.

-Meeting with your client in a cute café that sells organic matcha lattes or cold-pressed juice can be a fun experience for them.
+Meeting with your client in a cute café that sells oat milk matcha lattes or cold-pressed juice can be a fun experience for them.
 Arrive early and order some healthy treats to share while you discuss their wellness plan.

 While this option isn’t completely free, it can come in handy during situations when none of the previous options feel appropriate.
-Renting a private office or an office in a co-working space can range from $20-$50 per hour, which is similar to what you’d be paying at a profit-sharing clinic space.
+Renting a private office or an office in a co-working space can range from $20 to $50 per hour, which is similar to what you’d be paying at a profit-sharing clinic space.

 Easily find and book a space online using a service like thisopenspace or Breather.
 Or, you can contact local office buildings and see if they offer hourly rentals.